 As a child of the 1960s and 1970s living in Malaysia and Singapore, I grew up with Marmite and Bovril.
 These were used to enhance the taste of rice porridge (congee).
 Lately I discovered the popular Marmite Chicken, a Malaysian/Singaporean dish and have improvised my own home cook recipe.
 I had Marmite Chicken for tea tonight and was going to take a snapshot to share my first recipe in littlegirlstory but alas, ate them all, totally forgotten.

-While all the ‘Mites’ are yeast extract, Bovril is a beef extract.
+While all the ‘Mites’ are yeast extract, Bovril is (or was*) a beef extract.
 Marmite is widely popular in New Zealand while Vegemite, Promite and the newer product MightyMite (made in Australia) are of course the preference in Australia.
 Back in those days in Malaysia and Singapore, Bovril were made in U.K. Compared to all the other ‘mites’, Bovril is more watery and can be eaten as a soup.
 Marmite, MightyMite, Promite and Vegemite are mostly used as spread on toast.

 Kiwi are big eaters of Marmite.
 Stocks of Marmite ran dry early last year after Sanitarium’s Christchurch plant was forced to shut down in November 2011 because of earthquake-related concerns.
 Marmite supplies were on a knife edge, with lovers of the spread being urged to ration their use as supermarkets run low on stock.
 The “Marmageddon” as wags on the Internet quickly dubbed it became a hot topic on Twitter, where “Marmite” was the top trending phrase in New Zealand, with fans and foes of the spread debating how to deal with a shortage.
 It was not until July 2012 that the New Zealand staple returned back to the supermarket shelves.

 On some lazy days, here’s my breakfast in bed.